ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    message handling decision made by the recipient's mail sytsem.

-   More details on specific actions for the parties involved can be found in Section 6.5 and Section 6.6.
+   More details on specific actions for the parties involved can be found in Section 6.5 and Section 6.7.

+Herr (ed) & Levine (ed)  Expires 22 October 2021               [Page 16]

+Internet-Draft                  DMARCbis                      April 2021

 5. Use of RFC5322.From